 If you do get side effects they may include feeling or being sick (nausea or vomiting) and diarrhoea.

 In a few men, radium-223 may affect the bone marrow, which causes a drop in the number of blood cells.
-Tell your doctor, radiographer or nurse straight away if you have unusual bruising or bleeding, a very high temperature or lots of infections.
+Tell a health professional straight away if you have unusual bruising or bleeding, a very high temperature or lots of infections.

 What happens after radiotherapy?